Joe-Collins-1986/muscle-map/README.md

 - [Abs](assets/readme-assets/1.responsive/abs.png)
 - [Plan](assets/readme-assets/1.responsive/plan.png)

 # User Experience (UX)
 ## User stories

    #### **Client Goals**
-   The client is a peronal trainer and gym owner.
+   The client is a personal trainer and gym owner.
-   1. Develop brand recogision for his logo and brand colours.
+   1. Develop brand recognition for his logo and brand colours.
    2. Set up a website to generate traffic which will:
-      - drive additional gym attendance.
+      - <span style="color:red">some *drive additional gym attendance.* text</span>.
-      - provide a contact for his personal training.
+      - <span style="color:red">provide a contact for his personal training.* text</span>.
-   3. Engage with new and first time gym-goers by providing a simple breakdown of which excercises target each muscle and break.
+   3. Engage with new and first-time gym-goers by providing a simple breakdown of which exercises target each muscle and break.
-   4. Engage with new and first time gym-goers by providing breaking down the difference between compound exercises and isolation exercises with a link to further reading.
+   4. Engage with new and first-time gym-goers by providing breaking down the difference between compound exercises and isolation exercises with a link to further reading.
-   5. Link excercises to youtube instuction videos.
+   5. Link exercises to YouTube instruction videos.
 (This will later be replaced with videos the client will generate personally.

    #### **Client Future Goals**
    Wishes which will later be developed to incorporate:
       - Sale of Muscle Map merchandise.
-      - Advertisement oppertunities.
+      - Advertisement opportunities.
-      - Building a sales platform to connect personal trainers to clients dependant on specialisation.
+      - Building a sales platform to connect personal trainers to client’s dependant on specialisation.

    #### **First time visitor goals**
-   1. Aknowlegde clear and memorable branding.
+   1. Acknowledge clear and memorable branding.
    2. Understand to purpose of the site.
-   3. Simple intuative navigation.
+   3. Simple intuitive navigation.
    4. Easy access to external links provided on the website.
-   5. Clear contact form and links to social media.
+   5. <span style="color:red">some *Clear contact form and links to social media.* text</span>.
-   6. Recieve gym location.
+   6. <span style="color:red">some *Receive gym location.* text</span>.
    7. Gain a basic understanding of the exercises demonstrated and how why they are used.
    8. Clear on all devices.

    #### **Returning Visitor Goals**
    1. Revisit to access instructional links.
    2. Revisit to access social media links.
-   3. Revisit to create or update trainng plan.
+   3. Revisit to create or update training plan.
-   4. Revisit to request personal training after being introduced to the fundementals.
+   4. Revisit to request personal training after being introduced to the fundamentals.
    5. Revisit to locate gym.

 ## Design